LEARNAcademy/syllabus/ruby/01rb_intro.md

 nums.each_with_index() do |element, index|
    puts index.to_s +   + element.to_s
 end
-if, else
-Ruby has quite a few more ways of branching than Javascript does, but they're simpler to use on the whole.

-There is a simple if-else construct similar to Javascript.

-x = 1
-if x == 3
-  puts "Huh?"
-else
-  puts "Just confused now."
-end
-elsif
-When you need more than an either/or. elsif indicates an alternative to the preceding if and any other preceding elsif statements.
-So, you start off with the if, have any number of elsif alternatives, and end with an else to capture all the leftover possibilities.
-In Javascript it was spelled out as: else if.

-x = 1
-if x == 2
-  puts "Double huh?"
-elsif x == 1
-  puts "That's right."
-else
-  puts "Just confused now."
-end
-We write elsif rather than Javascript's else if and you don't need the parentheses, but its otherwise pretty similar.

-unless
-There's also an unless, which is just like if !(...).
-The unless keyword is just if in reverse.
-Its a conditional statement that executes only if the condition is false, instead of true.

-x = 1
-unless x > 1
-  puts "Okay"
-else
-  puts "Huh?"
-end

 # => Okay
 The statement above with an if statement would have to look like below to get the same output.